-Tempeh is not a new vegetarian food.
+This is not a new meat substitute for vegetarians.
 In fact, it's been a staple in Indonesian diets for the past 2,000 years.
 It's now growing in popularity in the U.S. and is becoming a favorite for vegetarians.
 Once you try it, you'll find a lot of ways to incorporate it into your recipes.

 Kiku Murata, Hideo Ikehata, Teijiro Miyamata, "Studies on the Nutritional Value of Tempeh," Journal of Food Science, Vol. 35, Issue 5, 25 Aug 2006